Magdalen College, Oxford: Chapel

-The chapel is a place of worship for members of the college and others in the University of Oxford community and beyond.
+The chapel is a place of worship for members of the College and others in the University of Oxford community and beyond.
 As a High Anglican chapel, its tradition is influenced by the Counter-Reformation in the Church of England.
 Said and sung services are held daily during term.
-The choir sings Choral Evensong or Evening Prayer every day at 6:00 pm except on Mondays.
-On Sundays, a Sung Eucharist is offered in the morning at 11:00 am.
+The choir sings Choral Evensong or Evening Prayer every day at 6:00 p.m. except on Mondays.
+On Sundays, a Sung Eucharist is offered in the morning at 11:00 a.m.
 Compline (Night Prayer) is sung once each week, and is followed by a service of Benediction twice per term.
 Mass is also sung on major holy days.

 The chapel itself is a grade I listed building.
 It was built between 1474 and 1480, although it owes its present appearance largely to neo-Gothic works carried out in the 18th and 19th centuries.